 - future available resources being less than notified.
 The MTFP is based on data as known, but this does not reflect any potential impact of the Government Fair Funding review and move to any alternative retained business rates system.
-This is likely to be a key impact on the level of funding available in the future; - changes to Government policy; - pay awards and price inflation are higher than assumed; - future spending plans are underestimated, including through increased social care demand; - anticipated savings are not achieved; - revenue implications of capital programme are not fully anticipated; - income targets for Business Rates and Council Tax are not achieved;

-- other miscellaneous income targets are not achieved; and - exit strategies for external funding ceasing/tapering are not met.
+This is likely to be a key impact on the level of funding available in the future; - · changes to Government policy; - Dedicated Schools Grant (DSG) deficit and current statutory override which is due to end on 31 March 2026 pending any further Government intervention; - pay awards and price inflation are higher than assumed; - future spending plans are underestimated, including through increased social care demand; - anticipated savings are not achieved; - revenue implications of capital programme are not fully anticipated; - income targets for Business Rates and Council Tax are not achieved; - other miscellaneous income targets are not achieved; - budget monitoring is not effective: - exit strategies for external funding ceasing/tapering are not met; - loss of principal deposit; - investment interest rates are lower than expected / borrowing rates are higher than expected: and - all MTFP risks are not adequately identified.

 The Council carefully manages these risks to ensure any potential impact will be mitigated appropriately.
-Further details can be found in the Revenue Budget Report to Council of 28 February 2024.
+Further details can be found in the Revenue Budget Report to Council of 19 February 2025.